 As you walk through the front doors, you will be greeted by ushers who will be happy to answer any of your questions.
-Be sure to grab this week’s church bulletin on your way in to stay up-to-date on parish events.
+Be sure to grab this week’s church bulletin on your way out to stay up-to-date on parish events.

-In addition, “The Word Among Us” booklets are available at each of the church entrances to help you follow along with the mass.
-We ask that you return them after mass so others may use them.
+In addition, “The Word Among Us” booklets are available at each of the church entrances to help you follow along with the Mass.
+We ask that you return them after Mass so others may use them.

 We have free hearing devices available for anyone who needs them.
 These devices hook onto your ear and are connected to all microphones in the church.